appwrite/sdk-for-php/docs/account.md

 PATCH https://HOSTNAME/v1/account/password
 ```

 ** Update currently logged in user password.
 For validation, user is required to pass in the new password, and the old password.
-For users created with OAuth and Team Invites, oldPassword is optional. **
+For users created with OAuth, Team Invites and Magic URL, oldPassword is optional. **

 ### Parameters